 Photography Essentials Part 1: The Frame and the Artist’s Intent

 The camera’s frame is the genesis of every photograph you will ever create.
+It is the first decision, whether made consciously or instinctively, and the one from which all others follow.

 Considering Intent